 If you are not ready to submit an application yet, but would like to start a profile, you simply create an account and work at your own pace.
 You will have access to the admissions application fields and essay questions, and can add profile information as you progress through the application process.
 If you add your target entry term and a resume, a member of our MBA recruitment team can reach out and give you tips and pointers on how to best present your profile - before you submit a formal application.

 Applicants must submit an online application.
 A non-refundable application fee of $100 is required.
 Payment is only available online via electronic check or credit card.
 Details are available within the online application for admission.

 Applicants who meet specific criteria are eligible for a waiver of their application fee [pdf].
 Review the provided list of eligible criteria and the corresponding procedure for more information.

 All supporting documents must be received in order for the Admissions Committee to start the application review process.
 This includes all transcripts, GMAT or GRE scores, and TOEFL/IELTS/PTEA (if applicable).
 Unofficial documents and score reports may be uploaded for admissions consideration.

 Admissions Interview and Notification

 Interviews are by invitation only, following a preliminary review of the submitted application.
-Interviews may be conducted in person at the Moore School or via Skype.
+Interviews may be conducted in person at the Moore School, in a regional location, or via Skype.
 Once the interview is complete, the application will be reviewed by the Admissions Committee for an admissions decision.
 Decisions typcially take two weeks from the interview date, and will be sent to applicants via email.
 Applicants not selected for interviews will also be notified via email of their admissions status.

 Scholarship Award Notification